Learning from SAM: Harnessing a Foundation Model for Sim2Real Adaptation by Regularization: Method

 where we choose $\beta = 0.5$ as in \citep{bardes2022vicreg}.

-We note that the assumption behind \cref{eq:var} does not hold in two cases: 1) Overlapping segments.
-In that case, variance and invariance loss will both be applied to the same pixels.
-In the end, this results in a balanced result, yielding the part-subpart observations made in \cref{sec:results}.
-2) Segments that do not intersect, but belong to the same object.
-In that case, SAM gave us no indication that the two segments belong to each other and we have to assume they are separate.
-We note that the segmentation head can learn to ignore this case through the synthetic supervision.

 \Citet{bardes2022vicreg} also propose a covariance loss which helps to keep individual feature dimensions decorrelated.
-In our experiments, we found that this component is unnecessary in our case, most likely because of the presence of supervision on synthetic images, which yields features (before the heads) that correspond to object classes.
+In our experiments, we found that this component is unnecessary in our case, most likely because of the presence of supervision on synthetic images, which yields backbone outputs (before the heads) that correspond to object classes.
+However, both invariance and variance losses are necessary---training with invariance loss only leads to uniform predictions, while variance loss alone leads to quasi-random predictions.

 The total loss in the self-supervised case on real images is thus

 where $\alpha = 0.05$ is used to scale the loss in relation to the supervised loss on synthetic images, bringing them approximately to the same magnitude on the YCB-Video dataset.